HibberdLab/transrate/_src/metrics.md

 Taken with the read mapping metrics, comparative metrics allow you to optimise the quality of your assembly.

 When you include the `--reference` option, Transrate will align each contig in your assembly to each protein in the reference using [Conditional Reciprocal Best BLAST](https://github.com/cboursnell/crb-blast) (CRBB).
-CRBB-hits are high-confidence homologs.
+CRBB is a novel algorithm for finding homologous genes developed by [Steve Kelly](http://stevekellylab.com) and described in our paper on long-range comparative transcriptomics [(Aubry at el.
+2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004365).
+CRBB-hits are high-confidence predicted homologs.

+CRB-BLAST starts out with bi-directional BLAST+ alignments:

+- assembly -> reference (using blastx)
+- reference -> assembly (using tblastn)

-CRB-BLAST starts out with bi-directional BLAST+ alignment of assembly -> reference and reference -> assembly.
-It then selects the reciprocal best hits as highest confidence and uses them to learn an appropriate e-value cutoff for each length of contig.
-Finally it selects all alignments with e-values below the cutoff for each length as high-confidence homologs.
+It then selects the reciprocal best hits: those where the top match in one direction is the same as the top match in the other direction.
+These are considered highest confidence predicted homologs, and are used to learn an appropriate e-value cutoff for each length of contig.
+Finally it selects all alignments with e-values below the cutoff for each length as high-confidence predicted homologs.

-Transrate analyses these alignments and produces output like the
+Transrate analyses these alignments and produces output like:

 ```
 Comparative metrics: